IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:BagGeneratorThreads -X PUT -d '8'``

-By default, the Bag generator zips two datafiles at a time when creating the Bag.
+By default, the Bag generator zips two datafiles at a time when creating the archival Bag.
 This setting can be used to lower that to 1, i.e. to decrease system load, or to increase it, e.g. to 4 or 8, to speed processing of many small files.

 Archivers may require JVM options as well.
 For the Chronopolis archiver, the username and password associated with your organization's Chronopolis/DuraCloud account should be configured in Payara: